Three Island Circuit

 - We can arrange extra hotel nights in Punta Arenas for an extra cost.

 - Gratuities – Tipping is always discretionary.
-However, we suggest budgeting about $100 total per participant for the lodge staff, drivers, sailors, and local guides throughout the trip.
+However, we suggest budgeting about $100 total per participant for the lodge staff, drivers, and local guides throughout the trip.

 - Mandatory emergency medical and evacuation insurance.
 For more information see travel insurance.